Skip to main content

 • Range and Key Fade: visit the key ranges page for full details about these settings.

 • Velocity to volume curve: graphical control showing how MIDI velocity affects the layer's volume.
+A straight line from bottom-left to top-right means there's a 1:1 relationship with velocity and volume.
 The curve can be adjusted to create different velocity response characteristics.
 Visit the MIDI page for full details about editing velocity curves.